 I’m Mitali, a senior at TJHSST and a member of Caelus’ programming team, I help code the hardware on the rocket, the control processes, and the software to display data on the ground.
 In my free time, I can be found reading or biking around my neighborhood.

 My name is Drew Bewick and I oversee outreach for Project Caelus – a team who enjoys rolling-up their sleeves to get things done.
 I bring decades of experience working with innovators to launch successful ventures by discovering opportunities and using entrepreneurial principles to develop solutions to big challenges.
 I like working with people who are creative, capable, and who aren’t afraid to question conventional thinking.
 Project Caelus has all that plus team members passionate about realizing the full potential of their ideas.

-Mr. Jan P. Berger is a senior executive with a 30+ year record of achievement in international finance and strategic operations, and serve as the finance board member for Project Caelus.
+I am a senior executive with a 30+ year record of achievement in international finance and strategic operations, and serve as the finance board member for Project Caelus.
 I have served as an award-winning Treasurer/Officer for four public companies (NYSE and NASDAQ), including two in the Fortune 500.
-In addition to serving on the Board of Project Caelus, Jan is a Board Advisor at Revieve, an AI/AR beauty application based in Helsinki.
+In addition to serving on Project Caelus' Board, I am a Board Advisor at Revieve, an AI/AR beauty application based in Helsinki.
 Going back to my high school days, I was President of my high school’s Science/Rocketry Club!

-Shrikant brings his passion for space and aviation with over three decades of leadership experience in products innovation strategy in business, technology, engineering, research, manufacturing, aerospace, finance, hospitality and retail industries into my role as the programming board member.
+I bring my passion for space and aviation with over three decades of leadership experience in products innovation strategy in business, technology, engineering, research, manufacturing, aerospace, finance, hospitality and retail industries into my role as the programming board member.
 I have led digital transformation at Fortune 500 organizations, generating revenue, saving costs, improving quality and optimizing customer experience.
-In addition to the programming director role focused on flight software and avionics, Shrikant also serves on a board for a technology start up.
-He is honored and excited to be a student of space rocketry with the great Caelus project team!
+In addition to my role at Project Caelus, I also serve on a board for a technology start up.
+I am honored and excited to be a student of space rocketry with the Project Caelus team!